iamprashant/Oileus/README.md

 Oileus
 ======

-A JavaScript framework for web applications.
-Will be opensource after few moments.
+A JavaScript frametype for Oileus.
+For more details on how to use this [visit here](http://oileus.codingdash.com/ "Oileus documentation").